Skip to main content

 }

-This group exposes exactly three tools regardless of how many tools are registered in MCPJungle.
+This group exposes exactly three tools regardless of how many tools are registered in Mcpjungle.

 Run mcpjungle list tools to see all available tool names before building your group configuration.